dmmartin888/dmmartin888.github.io/docs/bombus.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/42/Bombus_distribution.jpg" alt="A bumblebee distribution map" style="height:200px;"><br>
 Courtesy of Wikipedia; A map where bumblebees are natively found.

 **Bumblebees are mostly social creatures, as they live in a hive with a queen, workers, and drones.
-Here are more helpful hints about the bumblebee:**
+Here are more helpful facts about the bumblebee:**

 * **Bumblebees have had many names, including humblebee.**